MeViksry/viks-a/README.md

 ## 🌟 What is VIKS Animation?

-VIKS Animation is a modern animation library designed to make websites and applications more dynamic with minimal effort.
+VIKS Animations is a modern animation library designed to make websites and applications more dynamic with minimal effort.
 It is beginner-friendly and suitable for professionals, offering both basic and advanced configuration options to cater to diverse animation needs.

 <div align="center">
   <table>